How INSEAD Produces Leaders Who Can Effect Change: Insights from Leaders in the GCC Region

 - Change starts with oneself.
 If a leader is not self-aware and fails to understand their own barriers to change successful change is unlikely.

-- Self-awareness includes knowing your triggers, realizing when you may employ social defences to protect yourself against anxiety, and understanding the emotions you are feeling and why.
+- Self-awareness includes knowing your triggers, realising when you may employ social defences to protect yourself against anxiety, and understanding the emotions you are feeling and why.

 - When leaders advocate for change there is a fine line between communicating urgency which is necessary for change to occur and articulating the new opportunity as a threat which can lead employees into fight or flight.

-- Thus, it is important to create stories about why change is needed that are relevant to the organization’s values, ideals, and needs of followers.
-Communication should be colourful using emotional language that is specific to the region’s culture but also the organization’s culture.
+- Thus, it is important to create stories about why change is needed that are relevant to the organisation’s values, ideals, and needs of followers.
+Communication should be colourful using emotional language that is specific to the region’s culture but also the organisation’s culture.
 This can include symbols, examples of how the project will be successful, and future visions that are appealing and inspiring.

-- Everyone in the organization should be able to articulate the same “story” about why the change project exists.
+- Everyone in the organisation should be able to articulate the same “story” about why the change project exists.

 - Creating a psychologically safe environment is crucial to successful change.
-Organization members should be able to ask questions, admit weaknesses, offer ideas, and critique the status quo.
+Organisation members should be able to ask questions, admit weaknesses, offer ideas, and critique the status quo.